glitchdoescode/ai-interviewer/progress-report.md

 # AI Interviewer Platform - Progress Report

 ## Current Status
-We have completed the initial implementation of the AI Interviewer platform's core components, including dynamic question generation, enhanced stage management, interactive coding challenges, and now a comprehensive rubric-based evaluation system with detailed reporting capabilities.
+We have completed the initial implementation of the AI Interviewer platform's core components and have successfully refactored the entire codebase to follow a more maintainable architecture pattern based on gizomobot.py.

 ### Latest Updates
-- Implemented comprehensive report generation in both JSON and PDF formats
-- Added detailed performance statistics and visualizations
+- Refactored the codebase to follow the unified class architecture pattern from gizomobot.py
-- Enhanced state management to track report file paths
+- Simplified state management by using LangGraph's MessagesState
-- Integrated report generation into the interview workflow
+- Consolidated tool handling for better consistency and maintainability
+- Updated tools implementation with improved error handling
+- Created a new CLI that uses the updated architecture
+- Created comprehensive documentation with installation and usage instructions

 ### Implementation Progress